doriantaylor/rb-params-registry/README.md

   URL!) is untrustworthy, so it behooves us to check it.
 * Some parameters may be required, others optional, or they could have complex relationships with each other like dependencies and conflicts.
+* Whatever code that consumes the parameters is turning them into some kind of object (i.e., not just a primitive datatype like a string or integer), potentially combining two or more key-value pairs into composites.
 * Whatever's consuming the parameters may be able to correct if a parameter value is out of bounds (e.g. not in a database), even if it is otherwise valid.
 * You want to be able to issue redirects in the case of recoverable conflicts in the input, and genuinely helpful error messages for the non-recoverable ones.
-* Whatever code is consuming the parameters is combining two or more key-value pairs into composite objects.

 Okay, all that is pretty uncontroversially useful stuff, but represents something you could probably hack together on an ad-hoc